branchaw/mix-tape/README.md

 The site was built using bootstrap.

-Video playlist will be embedded using YouTube API.
+Video playlist is embedded using YouTube API.

-Subscribers join the email list to get notification of new playlists as they are posted and links to archived content.
+Subscribers join an email list to get notification of new playlists as they are posted and links to archived content.

 The subscription form requires entering a name (letters only) and a valid email address.
 Form is validated using jQuery.